How to Frame an Oil Painting?

 How to Clean an Oil Painting Before Framing?

-Start by gently dusting the surface of your painting.
+Start by cleaning your painting.
+Gently dust the surface of your painting.
 Use a soft, dry brush or a microfiber cloth to carefully remove any dust or debris without scratching the paint.

 For more thorough cleaning, a slightly damp cloth can be used on the painting's surface.
 However, it's essential to avoid water or any cleaning solutions unless you're familiar with conservation techniques or have consulted a professional.